Self-care is a word that we often hear but it can look different for each of us.

 Relationships are WORK!

-Relationships are like a garden.
+Relationships can be compared to a garden.
 You have to plant seeds, water, nurture, get rid of the weeds, and unfortunately sometimes cut off things that aren’t producing fruit.

 Everyone gets busy but if you neglect to invest in meaningful relationships regularly, you can’t expect that you will have people in your life to lean on when the tough times come….and they always do.

-Thankfully we tend to experience our ups and downs at different times so that we can lean on and lift each other back up.
+Thankfully we tend to experience our ups and downs at different times, so we can lean on and lift each other back up.

 My favorite people are real and vulnerable, which makes it easier to be real and vulnerable right back.